AmanKrSahu/alai-tldraw-timeline/README.md

 # Alai Coding Challenge: TLDraw Timeline Implementation

-Welcome to the Alai Coding Challenge!
-This project is set up with React, TypeScript, and TLDraw.

-## Challenge Overview

-Your task is to create a timeline component using TLDraw, similar to the one found on https://getalai.com/.
-You will also need to implement a user input feature to dynamically generate timeline elements.
+The task is to create a timeline component using TLDraw, similar to the one found on https://getalai.com/.
+One must also implement a user input feature to dynamically generate timeline elements.

-## Tasks
+## Assigned Tasks

 1. Create a timeline element using TLDraw similar to what you can see on https://getalai.com/

    ![Timeline Example](./src/assets/timeline.png)

 2. Add an input field where the user can enter desired number of items and a generate button.
 When the user clicks generate,